Manifold Filter-Combine Networks: Background and Preliminaries

-As alluded to in the introduction, the extension of convolutional methods to the manifold setting is non-trivial because there is no natural notion of translation.
-Many possible solutions to this problem have been proposed including methods based on parallel transport \cite{schonsheck2022parallel}, local patches \cite{masci2015geodesic,boscaini2015learning,Masci:geoCNN2015}, or Fr{\'e}chet means \cite{chakraborty2018manifoldnet}.
-In this section, we will focus on spectral methods that rely on a generalized Fourier transform defined in terms of the eigendecomposition of a differential operator such as the Laplace-Beltrami operator.
+In this section, we will discuss the extension of convolutional operators to manifolds.
+While many possible solutions to this problem have been proposed including methods based on parallel transport \citep{schonsheck2022parallel}, local patches \citep{masci2015geodesic,boscaini2015learning,Masci:geoCNN2015}, or Fr{\'e}chet means \citep{chakraborty2018manifoldnet}, here we will focus on spectral convolutional methods that are the manifold analogue of the graph signal processing methods discussed in Section \ref{sec: background gsp}.